kusumsiri/kubernetes_github_actions/README.md

-# Deploying to a Kubernetes cluster using GitHub Actions
+# Continuous Deployment to Kubernetes with GitHub Actions
 ## Introduction

-This repository demonstrates how to deploy an application to a Kubernetes cluster using GitHub actions.
+This repository demonstrates continuous deployment (CD) to Kubernetes with GitHub Actions.